bushw011/intro-to-git/README.md

 * Stage the new file so `git` knows you want to commit it
    * `git add <filename>` on the command line
-   * `VCS -> Git -> Add` in WebStorm (although if you used WebStorm to create the file, it probably asked you if you wanted to add it to the set of files that were being tracked by `git`, so you may not need to explicitly add it)
 * Commit the change _to your local copy of the repository_
    * `git commit` on the command line.
       * This will bring up a (command line) editor for you to enter